 2026 Cohort Applications Now Open

-Become a highly skilled academic language practitioner prepared to deliver structured literacy interventions grounded in research, excellence, and compassion.
+Become a highly skilled academic language therapist prepared to deliver structured literacy interventions grounded in evidence, excellence, and compassion.

 Apply Today